 Tel.: +375 (17) 309-25-02

 web site: The NOC of the Republic of Belarus

 Belarus was part of the Soviet Union and is now an independant nation with very close ties to Russia.
 It is a country of 9.5 million people east of Poland, north of the Ukraine, with northern neighbors Lithuania and Latvia and eastern neighbor Russia.
 The country is slightly smaller than Kansas.
-Although the country is a republic in name, it remains in fact a dictatorship.
-Many athletes from Belarus have won medals in the Olympic Games since 1952, but they were part of the team from the Soviet Union (USSR).
+Although the country is a republic in name, it remains in fact a dictatorship and is considered to be the least democratic nation in Europe.
+Many athletes from Belarus have won medals in the Olympic Games since 1952, but they were part of the team from the Soviet Union (USSR) including gymnast Olga Korbut, 1972 Munich.
 At the NOC of the Republic of Belarus website you can read about their success.

 This site is published by Belarusians living outside their country.
 In their own words: "Belarus Digest was launched in Washington, D.C. in 2008.
 Today our authors write on Belarus from London, Boston, Berlin, Moscow and Minsk.
 Belarus Digest provides non-partisan analysis of Belarus-related events written by Belarusians specifically for an English-language readership.
 Belarus regime's conduct and poor reputation provides a fertile ground for all kinds of myths and speculations.
 Belarus Digest tries to de-mystify Belarus and write about what is actually going on in the country.
 The project's contributors regularly appear as commentators on Belarus-related topics for leading international media such as BBC World TV, AlJazeera, Radio Liberty and others."
 There are several links within including Digest, Politics, Economy, Security, Social and Myths.